james-bowman/blog/content/post/optimising-machine-learning-algorithms-part2.md

 ### 2. TF/IDF Weighting

-In the [previous post]({{< ref "optimising-machine-learning-algorithms.md" >}}) in this series, we identified the TF-IDF weightings matrix to be a symmetric diagonal matrix and so switched to storing it as a simple slice containing just the diagonal values.
+In [part 1 of this series]({{< ref "optimising-machine-learning-algorithms.md" >}}), we identified the TF-IDF weightings matrix to be a symmetric diagonal matrix and so switched to storing it as a simple slice containing just the diagonal values.
 This resulted in material improvements to both storage requirements and processing time.
 We will now switch back to using a matrix for the TF-IDF weightings but this time, rather than using a dense matrix format as before, we will use the appropriate DIAgonal sparse matrix format.

 Step 2, takes the term document matrix constructed during step 1, extracts weighting values and stores them in a DIAgonal matrix which is then multiplied by the term document matrix.
 The resulting matrix product will have the same sparsity pattern of non-zero values as the input term document matrix.
 As the product will clearly therefore also be a sparse matrix and will be the result of an arithmetic operation we should consider the CSR (Compressed Sparse Row) sparse matrix format for this matrix.
 We should also consider converting the input matrix to CSR prior to the arithmetic operation.